awsdocs/aws-deep-learning-amis/doc_source/ubuntu18-04.md

-# AWS Deep Learning AMI, Ubuntu 18\.04 Options<a name="ubuntu18-04"></a>
+# AWS Deep Learning AMI with Ubuntu 18\.04 Options<a name="ubuntu18-04"></a>

 Use the [Launching and Configuring a DLAMI](launch-config.md) guide to continue with one of these DLAMI\.
 The Deep Learning AMI with Conda does not support Elastic Inference for Ubuntu 18\.04\.
 + [Deep Learning AMI \(Ubuntu 18\.04\) on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07Y43P7X5)
 + [Deep Learning Base AMI \(Ubuntu 18\.04\) on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07Y3VDBNS)

-These DLAMIs are available in these regions:
+These DLAMIs are available in these Regions:

 | Region | Code |